tbakerrobotics/rovr_main/README.md

 3.Re-open Unreal

+# Known Bugs
+- If the server starts the session without anyone in, and then returns to lobby, 'ReturnToLobby' boolean will be true so joining users will not have the setup run properly.
+- Returning to lobby does not make the already selected characters unavailable

 # Tasks to complete
 - Fix name plates in lobby.
 Game works but lobby doesn't
+- Determine way to update ReturnToLobby boolean for everyone

 # Migrate To Android
 1. Remove Steam and integrate standard online sub systems (user specifying a specific IP address)